-4. A. All entries must be submitted through the Fair Entry system by July 5th, 2024.
+4. A. All entries must be submitted through the Fair Entry system by July 02, 2025.
 See rule 6 for fees.
+Only one name per entry will be accepted.

 B. Mandatory Identification is required for Market Beef, Market Sheep, Market Goats and Market Hogs.
-Market animals not tagged by the Bernalillo County Extension Agent or Fair Board on or before the date scheduled in the Bernalillo County 4 H Calendar or other means of notification will not be eligible to be shown and sold at the fair.
+Market animals not tagged by the Bernalillo County Extension Agent or Fair Board on or before the date scheduled in the Bernalillo County 4-H Calendar or other means of notification will not be eligible to be shown and sold at the fair.